sweeneyngo/website/README.md

 An item catalog/tracker for Terraria (as of [v1.4.4+](https://terraria.fandom.com/wiki/1.4.4.9)) for "Zenith"-type worlds!

+## Where to start?
+For starters, search for an item you're thinking of (maybe, terra?).\

 ## Building
 ```bash
 pnpm install && pnpm run dev